Research

 Work in Progress

-The Effect of a Public Eviction Record
+The Effects of Public Eviction Records on Low-Income Households

 Abstract: Housing advocates have long argued that the public record associated with an eviction case—often referred to as the “Scarlet E”—carries significant consequences, particularly for low-income households.
 We aim to provide the first causal estimates of the effect of a public eviction filing record.
 To do so, we study a policy in Cook County, Illinois that mandated all eviction cases be filed under seal between March 2020 and March 2022.
 Upon the expiration of the sealing policy on April 1, 2022, all new eviction filings were public record while previously filed cases remained sealed.
 Focusing on this policy end date, we adopt a regression discontinuity design comparing the mobility and credit trajectories of tenants with sealed and public eviction cases.
 The results of this study will inform policy decisions on record-sealing laws in jurisdictions across the country.